enasequence/read_docs/submit/assembly/environmental-sag.rst

 <../../general-guide/reports-service.html>`_ using the ERZ accession number.
 This accession should be used to refer to the assembly in any conversations with helpdesk staff.

-For metagenome assemblies, long term stable accession numbers that can be used in publications are:
+For Environmental Single-cell Amplified Genome assemblies, long term stable accession numbers that can be used in publications are:

 - Study accession (PRJEBxxxxx) assigned at time of study registration.
 - Sample accession (SAMEAxxxxxx) assigned at time of sample registration.